imagej/imagej.github.io/pages/StarDist.md

 {% capture source%}
-{% include github org='mpicbg-csbd' repo='stardist-imagej' %}
+{% include github org='stardist' repo='stardist-imagej' %}
 {% endcapture %}
 {% include info-box name='StarDist' software='ImageJ' update-site='StarDist' author='Uwe Schmidt, Martin Weigert' maintainer='Uwe Schmidt, Martin Weigert' source=source website='https://github.com/mpicbg-csbd/stardist' %} ![StarDist\_logo.jpg](/images/pages/StarDist_logo.jpg "StarDist_logo.jpg")"

 ## Overview

 This is the ImageJ/Fiji plugin for [StarDist](https://github.com/mpicbg-csbd/stardist), a cell/nuclei detection method for microscopy images with star-convex shape priors.
 The plugin can be used to apply already trained models to new images.
 See the [main repository](https://github.com/mpicbg-csbd/stardist) for links to our publications and the full-featured Python package that can also be used to train new models.
-If you encounter problems with the plugin, please file an issue [here](https://github.com/mpicbg-csbd/stardist-imagej).
+If you encounter problems with the plugin, please file an issue [here](https://github.com/stardist/stardist-imagej).

 *The plugin currently only supports 2D image and time lapse data.
 If you have 3D data, please use our [python library](https://github.com/mpicbg-csbd/stardist).*